deinsoftware/colorify/README.md

 ## Usage

+Keep calm, you are almost done.
+Review this usage steps and enjoy the life.

-I'll try explain the usage, but I think the best way is take a look in [Sample](https://github.com/equiman/colorify/tree/master/Sample) folder, better easy to use guide that words.
+To understand how this library works, take a look inside [Sample](https://github.com/equiman/colorify/tree/master/Sample) folder.
+Better easy to use guide than words.

-In Colorify solution folder, where is located `Colorify.sln` file run this command on terminal:
+Just go to project folder, where is located `Colorify.sln` file run this command on terminal:

 ```terminal
 cd Sample